Malaysia Establishes National AI Office to Drive Regional Leadership in Artificial Intelligence

 In News

-• National AI Action Plan: In August 2025, officials confirmed they are finalizing a 2026–2030 National AI Action Plan, balancing innovation with privacy, security, and human oversight.
+In August 2025, officials confirmed they are finalizing a 2026–2030 National AI Action Plan.
+The plan seeks to balance innovation with privacy, security, and human oversight.

-• Regional Engagement: Malaysia hosted ASEAN AI Summits and launched the AI Grand Prix to showcase innovation and discuss responsible AI leadership across Southeast Asia.
+At the regional level, Malaysia hosted ASEAN AI summits and introduced the AI Grand Prix.
+These initiatives highlight Malaysia’s ambition to lead responsible AI discussions across Southeast Asia.

 ORIGINAL NEWS STORY: